DiarmuidMalanaphy/DiarmuidMalanaphy/README.md

 # Hi there, I'm Diarmuid! 👋
+I'm a passionate developer with a keen interest in Computer Vision and Full Stack Development.
+I enjoy exploring new technologies and making computer science fun with projects.

 - 🌱 I’m currently learning PyTorch, and enhancing my full stack ability.
 - 👯 I’m looking to collaborate on Computer Vision projects and Front-End development.